BlueAlmond/CyberSecurityPortfolio/README.md

-# CyberSecurityPortfolio
+# Professional Statement
-Cybersecurity portfolio to showcase my knowledge and skills in the field
+I am a motivated security analyst seeking an entry-level cybersecurity position to apply my skills in network security, security policy, and organizational risk management.
+The fields of cybersecurity that interest me are Identity and Access Management, Security Operations, and Asset Management.